o19s/elasticsearch-learning-to-rank/README.md

 }
 ```

 Along with gathering judgments, you can log the relevance scores of these query-dependent features.
 Perhaps by issuing bulk queries using the `_msearch` endpoint, filtering down to the documents you have judgements for.
-Taking these scores, you perhaps arrive at:
+Taking these  relevance scores, you perhaps arrive at:

 ```